skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ### 20th of Last Summer (Morning)

 At dawn the party leaves town.
-With fresh supplies and Allidian horses they ride swiftly east.
+With fresh supplies and Alidian horses they ride swiftly east.
 Hours pass.
 They turn north and ride past Della Minera without stopping.
 At midday they cross the bridge and turn west.